Skip to Content

 I had always heard great things about Clearwater’s white sand beaches.
 So, when I took a quick trip to Tampa, I knew that I had to take a day trip over to Clearwater.
 It’s located about 35 minutes from the Tampa International Airport, right on the Gulf Coast.

 There’s also Clearwater Beach, a white-sand beach that offers family-friendly festivals and events throughout the year.
 During our visit, we enjoyed lunch at Frenchy’s Rockaway Grill, which is located right on the beach.
-You could visit Clearwater for the day, or stay at a hotel right on the beach.
-If you’d like to include a theme park visit during your trip to Clearwater, Busch Gardens Tampa Bay isn’t too far away.

-See hotels in Clearwater here and our Gulf Coast places to visit web story here.
+See hotels in Clearwater here.

 Additional Resources: Want to read more Gulf Coast travel tips and reviews?
 Click to read our post with destination recommendations, ideas on what things to do, hotel reviews, and more.